globaldothealth/polyflame/README.md

-# FHIRFLAME
+# PolyFLAME

-FHIR FLexible Analytics and Modelling Engine
+Polymorphic FLexible Analytics and Modelling Engine

 This package is part of the Global.health-ISARIC pipeline.